Damage Control Orthopaedic Trauma Surgery (DCOTS)

 Using unembalmed cadavers, you will practice a range of techniques with an emphasis on rapid control of exsanguinating junctional haemorrhage and resuscitation.
 Techniques include the use of external fixators, multiple limb fasciotomy, pelvic packing, rib plating and dealing with ballistic and blast injuries.

 Led by an experienced faculty, by the end of this course will be able to more confidently perform damage control or early appropriate care in those with major life and limb threatening injuries.

 RCS membership entitles you to a 10% discount on this course at partner centres.
 Find out if you're eligible to join or transfer.

 This course is supported by:

 This course is suitable for: ST6-8, consultants, SAS grades and anyone working in trauma and orthopaedic surgery, trauma centres or working with patients with polytrauma.

 If you are an SAS grade, we strongly recommended ensuring you have a valid ATLS certificate before taking this course.

 After attending this course, you should be able to:

-- Safely practice state of the art techniques to establish haemostasis and perform damage control
+- Safely practice proven techniques in haemostasis and damage control in cadaveric simulation.

 This course centres on practical workshops using unembalmed cadavers.
 There will also be a range of interactive seminars.